 The first group, Franklin and Felix, requested an entire period for their presentation.
 I felt confident that the preparation would pay off in the end, but nothing ever seems to go as planned.
 My method of assessment changed after that first presentation.
 I wanted to make sure that the students participated, and acted respectfully towards the student presenters, so I announced that I would mark down which students were working and take off points each time some one spoke out of turn.
 I didn’t.
 I couldn’t.
 I was pulled into the lesson.
 I wanted to write.
 It seemed so long ago that I wrote for fun, so I wrote, I shared and I didn’t assess the class.

-After class I sat down for a conference with the Felix and Franklin and we developed a rubric (we should have done it before) and Felix and Franklin assessed participation, completion of the classwork, and behavior.
+After class I sat down for a conference with the Felix and essay writers and we developed a rubric (we should have done it before) and Felix and essay writers assessed participation, completion of the classwork, and behavior.
 They took their role as teacher for the day very seriously and I agreed with their assessments of the class.
 Felix and Franklin also assessed their own teaching.
 Did they engage the students?
 Did they encourage creative writing?
-Did the students write?
+Did the students write essay?

 The inception of the delegation of planning and assessing began to alleviate my stress and workload.
 It occurred to me that it could work because many of my students have written poetry in the past, or currently keep a poetry journal.
 I knew that if I could model how to share ways to write, they could share ways they write.

-Before I try this strategy with a younger class, I need to answer these questions.
+Before I try this stions.
 How can I acknowledge the student’s talents, and prior knowledge, and still teach him or her something new?
-How can I bring his or her writing to a higher level?
-How can I challenge his or her concepts of creative writing?
+How can I bring his or her writing essay to a higher level?
+How can I challenge his or her concepts of creative writing essay ?
 Can I use this strategy for students that do not have the prior knowledge in the topic?
 I constantly ask my students to evaluate their own work, participation, or performance depending on the assignment, so if I give my students the tools (rubrics) could they evaluate and assess their peers?